-'Kitten' was the Anglo-Canadian advance of Field Marshal Sir Bernard Montgomery’s Allied 21st Army Group from Normandy to the Seine river (20/25 August 1944).
+'Kitten' was the Anglo-Canadian advance of General Sir Bernard Montgomery’s Allied 21st Army Group from Normandy to the Seine river (20/25 August 1944).

 The move was undertaken by the Lieutenant General J. T. Crocker’s British I Corps and Lieutenant General G. G. Simonds’s Canadian II Corps of General H. D. G. Crerar’s Canadian 1st Army on the left, and Lieutenant General Sir Richard O’Connor’s British XII Corps and Lieutenant General B. G. Horrocks’s British XXX Corps of Lieutenant General Sir Miles Dempsey’s British 2nd Army on the right, and found no effective opposition from the German forces of Generalfeldmarschall Günther von Kluge’s Heeresgruppe 'B'.